Records

 let

-Record vs Struct
+Record Name and Struct Inspection

 let